mclinw/mclinw.github.io/cpp_notes.md

 ```
 In derived2 the compiler will issue an error for "changing the type".
 Without override, at most the compiler would give a warning for "you are hiding virtual method by same name".

-### virtual: dynamic binding in C++
+### virtual: dynamic binding
 Let base class pointer / reference can transparently points to any derived class
-* virtual destructor
+* virtual destructor : only declare a virtual destructor if a class is designed to be inherited.
+[Effective C++ #7].

-only declare a virtual destructor if a class is designed to be inherited.
-[Effective C++ #7]
+notes:
-the destruction behavior is undefined if use base pointer points to derived instance
+* the destruction behavior is undefined if use base pointer points to derived instance
 The sequence of calling destructors is from the **most derived to base**. ex: call destructor from derived class then call destructor of base class to avoid memory leakage
 ```C++
 #include <iostream>